qlik-oss/core-website/docs/docs/home.md

 ## What is Qlik Core?

-Qlik Core provides a development platform for building custom data exploration and data visualization solutions on top of QIX Engine, the powerful associative indexing engine from Qlik.
+Qlik Core provides a development platform for building custom data exploration and data visualization solutions on top of Qlik Associative Engine, the powerful associative indexing engine from Qlik.

-QIX Engine differentiates from other vendors by dynamically calculating and providing associations based on data selections, without the need to rely on query-based analysis which restricts to linear exploration within a partial view of the data.
+Qlik Associative Engine differentiates from other vendors by dynamically calculating and providing associations based on data selections, without the need to rely on query-based analysis which restricts to linear exploration within a partial view of the data.

 ## Open Source